Jack Straw's Lane

 View west down Jack Straw's Lane.

-View of St Michael & All Angels Parish Church from the southwest, on the corner of Jack Staw's Lane with Marston Road.
+View of St Michael & All Angels Parish Church from the southwest, on the corner of Jack Straw's Lane with Marston Road.

-Alternative view of St Michael & All Angels Parish Church from the southeast, on Jack Staw's Lane.
+Alternative view of St Michael & All Angels Parish Church from the southeast, on Jack Straw's Lane.

 View of the former Milham Ford School building from Jack Straw's Lane, now used by Oxford Brookes University.

 Jack Straw's Lane is a residential road in Oxford, England.

 It runs between the north end of Pullens Lane on Headington Hill and Marston Road.

 History

 The land east of the Marston Road was part of Headington until the 20th century and was thus in the parish of St Andrew's Church.
-Under the Headington Enclosure Award of 1804–5, the Lord of the Manor of Headington acquired a 280 acre plot that included the whole of Jack Straw's Lane.
+Under the Headington Enclosure Award of 1804–5, the Lord of the manor of Headington acquired a 280 acre plot that included the whole of Jack Straw's Lane.
 Jack Straw's Farmhouse, also known as Jack Straw's Castle, lay to the north of the lane, along with a brickworks between the farmhouse and the Marston Road.

 Until the 20th century, the lane had no name.
 It was originally a track at the end of Pullens Lane that led to the farmhouse.
 The name of the road dates from at least 1932 and the road was official adopted in 1954.

 In 1898, Cowley House (now a children's nursery) together with Cowley Cottage were built on the south side of the lane.
 Subsequently, other large houses were built on the lane, with a rural feel but close to central Oxford.